Antibiotics aren't always the answer. Unnecessary prescriptions for antibiotics create new, drug-resistant strains of common diseases.

 - Take antibiotics exactly as prescribed.
 Talk with your doctor or pharmacist if you have any questions about your antibiotics.

 Colds, flu, sore throats and coughs are usually caused by viruses, not bacteria.
 Antibiotics should only be used when prescribed by a doctor to treat bacterial infections.
 Antibiotics won't help you recover from a viral infection.

 - Ear infections: There are several types; many need antibiotics, but some do not.

 - Sinus infections: Most sinus infections are caused by a virus, but antibiotics are needed for some long-lasting or severe cases of bacterial sinusitis.

 - Sore throat: Viruses cause most cases of sore throat.
-One major kind of baterial infection (streptococcus infection) does requires antibiotics.
+One major kind of bacterial infection (streptococcus infection) does require antibiotics.

 - Colds: Colds are caused by viruses and may last for two weeks or longer.
 Antibiotics have no effect on colds, but your doctor may have suggestions for obtaining comfort while the illness runs its course.

 Antibiotic stewardship is the effort to measure and improve how antibiotics are prescribed by clinicians and used by patients.
 Improving antibiotic prescribing and use is critical to effectively treat infections, protect patients from harms caused by unnecessary antibiotic use, and combat antibiotic resistance.